 View from the Long Walk.

-Kensington is a different kind of royal residence.
-It's a smaller, more intimate palace where many rooms and surrounding gardens are dedicated to it's most famous royal resident, Queen Victoria who grew up there.
-Her personal items and pieces from her wardrobe are on display, as well as costumes belonging to Prince Albert.
-It gives an incredible glimpse into Victorian life and style.
+Kensington is a very different sort of royal residence.
+It's is smaller, more intimate palace where many rooms and surrounding gardens are dedicated to it's most famous royal resident, Queen Victoria who grew up there.
+Many of her handwritten letters, souvenirs and pieces from her wardrobe are on display, as well items from the wardrobe of Prince Albert.

-Amazing Van Dyke portrait of Charles I in the King's Gallery.
+Van Dyke's portrait of Charles I in the King's Gallery.